 JTA - You haven’t heard a lot about Carolyn Goodman, which may be just how she wants it.

-- Las Vegas' go-to rabbi for express weddings, and the occasional funeral
+- Las Vegas' Go-to Rabbi for the Transient

 Goodman, 76, was elected mayor of this city in 2011, succeeding her husband, Oscar Goodman, who had served three terms and was barred by term limits from running for a fourth.
 She was reelected last year.